rfong/sustenance/bread/ny_sourdough_bagels.md

 ### Proof & shape

 Divide the dough into 4oz (110g) pieces.
+(The size is important for the final texture.
+If you want to make smaller, 80g bagels, you will have to reduce boiling time.)
 Shape the pieces into rolls on a *clean surface*.
 Cover with damp towel and let them rest 20 minutes.

 Roll out each roll so you can wrap it around your fingers with the ends overlapped.
 Roll the overlap back and forth until fused into a bagel shape.
 Cover and let them rise another 20 minutes.
 Make sure you give them extra space, as they will get bigger.